akueisara/programming-and-the-web-for-beginners/README.md

 * Change the color of some of your text
 * Change the size or location of your images
 * Create a CSS class or use IDs to make specific changes
+* Tailor your colors for text to your favorite shade using the RGB values
+* Try changing other colors, including the background of the web page (style the <body> tag using the background-color value), the color used for hyperlinks (style the <a> tag using the color value), the border color of a table (style the <table> tag using the border-color value), or anything else you like

 Learning to Program in JavaScript
 -----------------------------------